 A cognitive bias is a mistake in reasoning, evaluating, remembering, or other cognitive process, often occurring as a result of holding onto one’s preferences and beliefs regardless of contrary information.
-As Scott Adams would say, we all perceive it with the process of making it more college of english language LA facts through a filter, a movie playing in our head.
+As Scott Adams would say, we all perceive information through a filter, a movie playing in our head.
 We start with the answer, seek facts to support it and ignore facts that do not.

 Cognitive bias is a huge issue at times of stress, including for management and directors of troubled companies, because we seek comfort by falling back on our pre-determined narrative.
 We ignore or rationalize contrary facts.
 We spin a tale of success that is just around the corner when we think how the company need cash now.

 Those working with troubled companies regularly see examples of cognitive bias because: i) it happens all the time; and, ii) it is easy for outsiders to identify fact distortion because we have different filters.
 Whereas management sees the big sales contract, economic rebound or new financing right around the corner, fixing all of the financial issues, outsiders see the negative trends that require more concrete and controllable change.

 We have previously posted about the importance and difficulty of identifying a trouble company HERE and HERE.
 Many others in the industry have written of the issue as well.
 For example, HERE is an article by PWC intended to help directors identify and be aware of financial distress.